guylevin/speedtest-ookla/README.md

 ### Build
 If you want to build the container yourself

-Clone this repository, navigate to the directory
+Clone this repository, navigate to the directory and run
 `docker build --tag guylevin/speedtest-ookla:latest .`

 ## License